Backed by 25 Years of Combined Experience.

-Kennewick Estate Planning Lawyers
+Kennewick Estate Planning Lawyer

-All adults should have an estate plan.
-It does not matter if you are single, married, younger, or older.
-Even having a will alone will turn your plans into legal documents into the legacy you leave behind.
-While having a will is important, it is also not the only estate planning document that can help you create a cohesive plan while protecting your assets and your loved ones.
-Below, our Kennewick estate planning lawyer outlines some of the most important documents to include in your plan.
+Submit RequestAll adults should have an estate plan.
+While having a will is important, it is also not the only estate planning document in Kennewick, Washington, that can help you create a cohesive plan while protecting your assets and your loved ones.
+Contact a Kennewick estate planning lawyer at Elevated Estate Planning, P.S. at (509) 328-2150.

 A last will and testament has many purposes.
 You can stipulate that certain property should go to certain individuals or charities after you pass away.
 You can also appoint someone as the guardian of your children.
 A will can also name your personal representative.
 The personal representative will administer your estate.
 Without a will, state law will dictate what will happen to your assets and children.